 Step Three: Come take a tour with the Director of Admissions at our temporary campus.

 We’re in the midst of an exciting, multimillion-dollar renovation of our permanent campus on Lillian Way, and we’re temporarily conducting school just up the road at First Presbyterian Church of Hollywood.
 There’s no substitute for seeing firsthand the unique, supportive, and innovative atmosphere that defines our community.
-The Director of Admissions is delighted to host small groups for hour-long sessions at First Pres, during which guests can get a glimpse of our classes or after-school programs in action.
-Both parents/guardians and prospective students are welcome to attend (though we never encourage prospective students to miss class at their current schools).
+The Director of Admissions is delighted to host small groups for sessions at First Pres, during which guests can get a glimpse of our classes in action.
+Both parents/guardians and prospective students are welcome to attend.

 Step Four: Register your student for the ISEE.